 9. Select the New Network button to add one or more public network addresses.
-Refer to Table 9 on page 46 for information to set up the public network information.
+Refer to Table 10 on page 46 for information to set up the public network information.
+It is important to make a selection at the Interface drop down menu that you want the system use.
+If you leave the selection as Not Attached you are unable to attach new public addresses to the network.